Article Table Of Contents

 Median Income: $63,381 (14th worst)

-- High unemployment (Less jobs)
+• High unemployment (Less jobs)

-- Low median income (Less pay)
+• Low median income (Less pay)

-- Low population density (No things to do)
+• Low population density (No things to do)

-- Low home values (No one's willing to pay to live here)
+• Low home values (No one’s willing to pay to live here)

 Then, we ranked each neighborhood in Omaha, Nebraska for each of these criteria from worst to best.

-Next, we averaged the individual rankings for each criteria into a "Worst Score".
+Next, we averaged the individual rankings for each criterion into a “Worst Score.”

-Read on below to learn more about these terrible places around Omaha to live.
-Or skip to the end to see the list of all 23 neighborhoods ranked from worst to best.
+Skip to the end to see the list of all 23 neighborhoods ranked from worst to best.

 Summary: The Worst Neighborhoods Around Omaha

-Well there you have it -- the worst of the neighborhoods in Omaha with North Omaha landing at the bottom of the pack.
+Well, there you have it — the worst of the neighborhoods in Omaha with North Omaha landing at the bottom of the pack.

-As we mentioned earlier, the neighborhoods in Omaha aren't all bad.
+As mentioned earlier, the neighborhoods in Omaha aren’t all bad.
 Dundee takes the cake as the best place to live in Omaha.

 We ranked the neighborhoods from worst to best in the chart below.